2024 Humanitas Prize Watchlist

 "The Rebel Girls" is inspired by the true story of the 1960s fight for Civil Rights through the eyes of the girls who reinvigorated the struggling movement through the power of magical thinking, friendship, faith, and fortitude.

-The Rebel Girls is not currently available on streaming.
+The Rebel Girls is not available on streaming as of this writing.